department-of-veterans-affairs/vets-website/_disability-benefits/claims-process/date.md

 When VA determines it will pay a benefit based on a claim, it assigns an effective date.

-The effective date is when benefits are payable to you.
+The day you became eligible for benefits is your effective date.
 This varies with the type of benefit you’re applying for and the circumstances of your claim.

 ### How Effective Dates Are Assigned